UAlbertaALTLab/itwewina/neahtta/README.md

 **Note**: You probably need an up-to-date browser for this to work.
 On my machine, this starts up a new Google Chrome 67 window and does all its testing in there.

+If you want to write tests interactively, use Cypress's dashboard:

+	npm run cypress:open

 For help with writing new tests, follow the [Cypress test writing guide][cypress-guide].